jreeee/awccccpp/README.md

 ## why rewrite and not fix the old app?

-awccc is written in Python and was more like a proof of concept than a proper application. with that the overall design of the app more or less hacked together. while it _generally_ works there are some big limitations e.g. being rather slow, checking only card-links, and a couple more.
+awccc is written in Python and was more like a proof of concept than a proper application, with that the overall design of the app more or less hacked together. while it _generally_ works there are some big limitations e.g. it being rather slow, checking only card-links, and a couple more.

 with aw4cpp i want to design my software _properly_ and have a fast and reliable tool for my challenging endeavours.

 ## dependencies

+to work properly, (lib)curl is needed

+(and a working internet connection _at least_ initially)

 this app **includes** two libraries:
 - [curlpp](http://www.curlpp.org/) which **requires libcurl**
 - [nlohmann's json](https://github.com/nlohmann/json)

-i might add a GraphQL lib, but for now that's it
+both can be found in ```ext/``` and are not submodules.

+json because it can be used as header-only

+curlpp as i had to change the include in ```curlpp/include/curlpp/Form.hpp``` from ```<utilspp/clone_ptr.hpp>``` to ```"../utilspp/clone_ptr.hpp"``` for it to compile

 ## build